 - Central nervous system abnormalities

 Fetal macrosomia refers to an infant who is over 8 pounds, 13 ounces at birth.
-This may cause childhood diabetes, obesity and metabolic syndrome.
-Mothers are also as risk when delivering a large baby, including uterine rupture, genital lacerations and excessive bleeding after delivery.
+This means that the baby is unusually large for their gestational age.
+An unusually large baby can cause problems during labor and delivery.
+It can also lead to childhood diabetes, obesity and metabolic syndrome.
+Mothers are also at risk when delivering a large baby.
+They may suffer uterine rupture, genital lacerations and excessive bleeding after delivery.

 Placental insufficiency, also known as uteroplacental vascular insufficiency, occurs when the placenta fails to deliver adequate oxygen and nutrients to the infant.
 This can occur due to a small placenta, or because the placenta is not functioning properly.
+The placenta provides blood, oxygen and nutrients to the baby via the umbilical cord.
 After 37 weeks of pregnancy, the placenta reaches its maximum size and its functions begin to reduce.
-The longer an infant goes without proper nutrition and oxygen, the more at risk they become for a host of health problems.
+By 41 weeks, functions are greatly reduced.
+The longer an infant goes without proper nutrition and oxygen, the more at risk they are for a host of health problems.

-Meconium aspiration is marked by an infant breathing in amniotic fluid and meconium (newborn feces) shortly after birth.
-Infants who are born post-term are more likely to have a bowel movement while still in utero.
-Meconium aspiration is extremely dangerous and can lead to oxygen deprivation, lung inflammation and lung infection.
+Meconium aspiration is extremely dangerous.
+Meconium is thick and sticky, and can block the baby’s airways.
+It can also lead to oxygen deprivation, lung inflammation and lung infection.
 Although rare, it can also lead to persistent pulmonary hypertension of the newborn (PPHN) and permanent brain damage.

 Risks to Mothers